linkerd/website/linkerd.io/content/2.11/features/automatic-mtls.md

 mechanism.

-Finally, when a proxy receives an outbound connection from the application container within its pod, it looks up that desitnation with the Linkerd control plane.
+Finally, when a proxy receives an outbound connection from the application container within its pod, it looks up that destination with the Linkerd control plane.
 If it's in the Kubernetes cluster, the control plane provides the proxy with the destination's endpoint addresses, along with metadata including an identity name.
 When the proxy connects to the destination, it initiates a TLS